Local 22 Executive and School Representatives, 2022 - 2023

 Executive Committee Roles and Responsibilities

-Your local president sits as ex-officio on all committees.
+Your local president, Michelle Savoie, sits as ex-officio on all committees.

 Professional Development (PD) Committee